-Note: May be open entry/open exit; may be taken 4 times with different subject matter; maximum of 4 completions in any combination of BUS 170, BUS 171; This course cannot be used to satisfy the Office Information Systems A.A.
-Degree/ Certificates.
+Note: May be open entry/open exit; may be taken 4 times with different subject matter; maximum of 4 completions in any combination of BUS 170, BUS 171.

-Refinement of basic word processing skills and practice of the more sophisticated software features of merge; labels; fields; index and table of contents; macros; master and subdocuments; customizing Word; on-screen forms; charts; book-marks and cross-referencing; creating and editing Word web pages; comparing and merging documents; linking and embedding objects; and tracking changes.
+Refinement of basic word processing skills and practice of the more sophisticated software features of merge; labels; fields; index and table of contents; macros; master and subdocuments; customizing Word; on-screen forms; charts; bookmarks and cross-referencing; creating and editing Word web pages; comparing and merging documents; linking and embedding objects; and tracking changes.
 In addition, more advanced printing, file management, and integration of related software will be covered.
 The Class Schedule will designate software version covered.

-BUS 175 Excel Basic
+BUS 175 Excel Basic (I)